 The shaft of these sticks is made from American-grown hickory, the same wood commonly used to make baseball bats.
 As you can imagine, then, it’s capable of standing up to a lot of force without cracking, meaning these sticks will last you a good long while, especially on an electronic kit.

 The 5B weight is both versatile and comfortable for most players.
 It’s the consistency of these sticks that makes most players love them.
 They’re guaranteed straight and never bend or warp, meaning you can count on each new set you buy to give you the same great response as the last.
-This among the best drumsticks for electronic drums, awesome all-around for players of all genres and experience levels—and an especially great value at less than ten bucks a pair.
+This among the best drumsticks for electronic drums, awesome all-around for players of all genres and experience levels—and an especially great value.

 There are a lot of incredibly designed sticks in the Vic Firth Signature Series, but for the purpose of electronic drums the Buddy Rich are perhaps the best-suited.
 These sticks use a modified 5A design that has a larger neck and shoulder, as well as a wider tip.
 Not only does this give you a more powerful and articulate response on drums of all styles, it means you don’t have to use as much force to get the dynamic shifts you’re looking for, ultimately sparing your electronic drum head.